Master of Health Administration (MHA)

 The Bureau of Labor Statistics predicts that the growth of positions in healthcare management will be significantly greater than other occupations.
 The Bureau also states that a master’s degree in healthcare administration may be necessary for those already in healthcare to advance in the healthcare field.

 The relevance of Moravian College’s Master of Health Administration (MHA) program is enhanced through interdisciplinary collaboration with the MBA and MSN Program in Nursing.
 Best business practices are shared among student professionals from a variety of organizations representing a cross-section of the Lehigh Valley’s business community.
 This program is strategically designed for you to succeed in today’s complex healthcare environment.

-Program admission requirements include the completion of undergraduate-level business competencies, either prior to matriculation or as part of the program; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
+Program admission requirements include the completion of undergraduate-level business competencies prior to acceptance; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.

 The business competency requirement is: